 The taste of what a mother eats while pregnant is transferred to the amniotic fluid that the baby floats in.
 Because babies develop taste buds very early on in the womb, they can taste what the mother eats.
 Then, after they are born babies will remember those tastes and be drawn to those types of food later on in life.
 No wonder my daughter loves sour candy!

-During their time in the womb, babies bodies are covered in a thin layer of hair called lanugo.
+During their time in the womb, babies‘ bodies are covered in a thin layer of hair called lanugo.
 During the last few weeks of pregnancy that layer of hair starts to shed.
 However, some babies are born before all that hair has fallen off.
-It’s actually pretty common, so don’t be worried if your babies is a bit hairy for the first few weeks.
+It’s actually pretty common, so don’t be worried if your baby is a bit hairy for the first few weeks.

-Some people think that babies are born with the natural ability to swim because of a reflex called bradycardic response, which is when babies naturally open their eyes and hold their breath when submerged in water.
-They will also naturally move their arms and legs around the when placed on water tummy-side down.
-However, despite these awesome reflexes because cannot actually swim on their own!
+Some people think that babies are born with the natural ability to swim because of a reflex called a bradycardic response, which is when babies naturally open their eyes and hold their breath when submerged in water.
+They will also naturally move their arms and legs around when placed on water tummy-side down.
+However, despite these awesome reflexes babies cannot actually swim on their own!

-It’s normal for newborns to lose 5-10 percent of their body weight after birth.
+It’s normal for newborns to lose 5 to 10 percent of their body weight after birth.
 They are born with some extra fluid which is lost within the first few days.
 Healthy babies should be back to their birth weight within two weeks.

-For the first two days of their life, babies poop is very different than it will be later on.
-This poop is called meconium and is dark green or black, thick and sticky.
+For the first two days of their life, a baby’s poop is very different than it will be later on.
+This poop is called meconium and is dark green or black, thick, and sticky.
 It is made up of intestinal cells, the lanugo (hair) they shed in the womb, mucus, amniotic fluid, bile, and water.
-Makes me a little queasy!

 Babies will be soothed by sounds that remind them of the rhythmic sounds they heard in the womb, like their mother’s heartbeat.
 They may be why babies love falling asleep on people’s chests!